sony/esstra/samples/README.md

 # ESSTRA Samples

-This directory is for samples that show how to use ESSTRA.
+This directory contains samples demonstrating how to use ESSTRA.

-Each sample is located in each subdirectory.
-See the documentation and the code in the subdirectory for more information about the samples.
+Each sample is located in its own subdirectory.
+Refer to the documentation and code within each subdirectory for more details about the samples.

-Build and install ESSTRA Core and ESSTRA Utility according to [README.md](../README.md) in the top directory in advance.
+Before proceeding, build and install the ESSTRA Core and the ESSTRA Utility as instructed in the [README.md](../README.md) file in the top directory.